-Did you know that you can try this plugin without talking to anyone with a free trial of Kong Konnect?
+Did you know that you can try this plugin without talking to anyone for just $5/month with Kong Konnect?
 Get started in under 5 minutes.

 Add LDAP Bind Authentication with username and password protection.
 The plugin

 provides features not available in the open-source LDAP Authentication plugin,

 - LDAP searches for group and consumer mapping

 - Ability to authenticate based on username or custom ID

 - The ability to bind to an enterprise LDAP directory with a password

 - The ability to authenticate/authorize using a group base DN and specific group member or group name attributes